A Place for Mom

 • Receipts from estimated or quarterly taxes paid throughout the year

-File electronically.
 Filing electronically is often more efficient than filing by mail.
 Plus, most tax prep software offers reviews before submission.
 Most electronic refunds are sent by direct deposit within 20 days.
+Consider these free e-file options:

 • Free File.
-This program lets you prepare and file your federal individual income tax return for free using brand-name, tax-preparation-and-filing software or Free File fillable forms.
+This program lets you prepare and file your federal individual income tax return for free using brand-name tax-preparation-and-filing software if your AGI is $84,000 or less.
 However, state tax preparation may not be available through Free File.
 You may qualify for free online federal tax preparation, e-filing, and direct deposit or payment options.

 • MilTax.
 Members of the U.S. Armed Forces and qualified veterans may use MilTax, a free tax service offered by the Department of Defense through Military OneSource.